hamedshahidi/Meme-me/README.md

 ### Installation:
 - Clone or download the git repository
-If cloning in terminal do as follows: go to the folder you wish to clone the repo into which will be project’s root folder and execute commands bellow:
+If cloning in terminal do as follows: go to the folder you wish to clone the repo into, which will be root folder of the project.
+Then execute commands bellow:

  ```
  git init